Vermont leads the nation in providing state-wide coverage of Text-to-911

 - If customers are outside or near the edge of the state when sending a text to 911, the message may not reach a Vermont Public Safety Answering Point (PSAP).

-- If the text didn't go through, you should receive a bounce-back message that states: Please make a voice call to 911.
+- If the text didn't go through to 911, you should receive a bounce-back message that states: Please make a voice call to 911.
 There is no text service to 911 available at this time.

 Questions